barfriedman1/FDA_drug_recall/README.md

 ## Instructions on how to use the project:

-To open the app run main.py (in pycharm execute in the Terminal Streamlit run main.py) or access online by the following link: https://fdadrugrecall-pb3kfbfkj7nb3r7p6eqtfs.streamlit.app/
+To open the app run main.py (in PyCharm execute in the Terminal Streamlit run main.py) or by online access:

+https://fdadrugrecall-pb3kfbfkj7nb3r7p6eqtfs.streamlit.app/

+Note: There is no '.streamlit' file with 'secret.toml' since key API is not required to retrieve the data from OpenFDA.